 - The C/N ratio is in the range of 30:1 and 170:1, the trunk is in the range of 400:1 to 750:1.

-It is worth noting that in tropical climates like in Brazil, the processes of growth and decay are quite accelerated when compared with the temperate climate.
+It is worth noting that in tropical climates like in Brazil, the processes of growth and decay are quite accelerated when compared with temperate climates.
 For example, farmers on the Mario Lago settlement, Ribeirão Preto - SP, where one of Ernst's students, Namastê Messerchmidt, began the implantation of agroforests, reported that in between the rows of vegetables, where he put thick trunks, the soil in time became darker than in the beds, covered with grass or FBWS (fragmented branch wood shavings).

 Why humus originating from lignin?

 Various natural ecosystems are powerful creators of humus in the soil.
-Various soils are born with an abundance of humus, among them, soils with characterized by a natural fertility.
+Various soils are born with an abundance of humus, among them, soils characterized by a natural fertility.

 It is important to note that the humus formed under forests proves to be, as a rule, more stable and durable than that formed by vegetation of grasses.
 Also the humus formed by organic fertilization with manure, compost, green manure and forest management, does not reach the level of durability of that of arboreal origin.